 What is hydrogen energy?

-Hydrogen is the most common chemical in the universe.
-It can be produced as a gas or liquid, or made part of other materials, and has many uses such as fuel for transport or heating, a way to store electricity, or a raw material in industrial processes.
+Hydrogen is the most common chemical element in the universe.
+It can be stored as a gas or liquid, or made part of other molecules, and has many uses such as fuel for transport or heating, a way to store electricity, or a raw material in industrial processes.

 Hydrogen energy can be stored as a gas and even delivered through existing natural gas pipelines.
-When converted to a liquid or another suitable material, hydrogen can also be transported on trucks and in ships.
+When converted to a liquid or utilised to produce another suitable material such as ammonia or alumina, hydrogen can also be transported on trucks and in ships.
 This means hydrogen can also be exported overseas, effectively making it a tradable energy commodity.

 Hydrogen in Australia

-Like the rest of the world, the main use of hydrogen in Australia is as a raw material for industrial processes.
-Renewable hydrogen use in Australia would help us to reduce emissions in those high-temperature industries as well as some transport sectors.
+Like the rest of the world, currently the main use of hydrogen in Australia is as a raw input to industrial processes.
+Renewable hydrogen use in Australia would help us to reduce emissions in those high-temperature industries.

-The Australian Government, industry and researchers have undertaken a substantial amount of work to quantify the opportunities of renewable hydrogen in Australia –
+The Australian Government, industry and researchers have undertaken a substantial amount of work to quantify the opportunities of renewable hydrogen in Australia.
+The Australian Government undertook the development of a National Hydrogen Strategy which will be refreshed in 2023.

 According to research conducted for us, demand for hydrogen exported from Australia could be over 3 million tonnes each year by 2040, which could be worth up to $10 billion each year to the economy by that time.